-- Students will need to wear face masks on the playground, and they need to stay 6' apart.
-We will open and monitor as much space as possible for recess including ball fields and the cross country trail. - The following games will NOT be allowed: tag-like games, competitive team sports (ex. traditional football, basketball and soccer games).
+- Students will not need to wear face masks on the playground, but they need to stay 6' apart.
+If students are not able to maintain a physical distance of 6', they will be required to wear masks on the playground. - We will open and monitor as much space as possible for recess including ball fields and the cross country trail. - The following games will NOT be allowed: tag-like games, competitive team sports (ex. traditional football, basketball and soccer games).
 Instead modified games with such equipment will be allowed to encourage movement, healthy competition and physical engagement. (ex. passing the football, soccer ball, playing HORSE or OUT with a basketball) - Some high frequency recess areas will be cleaned daily.